Physical Activity Research Studies

 DCEG Research Portfolio on Physical Activity

 The DCEG research portfolio on physical activity focuses on the conduct of prospective etiologic studies in individual cohorts and in consortial efforts that pool data from individual studies.
 Mechanistic studies employ established metabolic biomarkers as well as advanced discovery platforms, such as metabolomics.
 More recent etiologic studies seek to employ accelerometer-based measurements of physical activity in relation to mortality and cancer risk.
-Finally, the development and testing of new exposure assessment methods for use in next-generation epidemiologic studies is essential for advancing the science in this area.
+Finally, the development and testing of new exposure assessment methods for use in next-generation epidemiologic studies are essential for advancing science in this area.

 For more information, contact Charles E. Matthews, Ph.D.